kvarak/dnd/docs/_Classes/ranger.md

 The Nightstalker conclave emulates a unique form of shadow magic, used to create shadowy familiars to accompany you in battle.
 By walking this path, you learn to use your shadow familiar like an extension of yourself, using them like a weapon as you stalk through the dim forests and vast plains of the world, searching for your prey.
 Your choice of familiar defines your style of fighting, with each familiar playing a different role on the hunt and on the battlefield.

 ### Nightstalker Magic
-Starting at 3rd level, you learn an additional spell when you reach certain levels in this class, as shown in the Nightstalker Spells table.
+Learn an additional spell when you reach certain levels in this class, as shown in the Nightstalker Spells table.
 The spell counts as a ranger spell for you, and it doesn’t count against the number of ranger spells you know.

 #### Nightstalker Spells
 | Ranger Level | Spells |